Have we grown up to the opportunities or are vulnerable to technology?

 Grant Thornton Technology Hub provides cybersecurity services, like penetration tests, cybersecurity for IoT, cybersecurity for the satellite industry, IT forensics, etc.

 They deliver an entire value chain of consultancy, training, and tools required for innovative & disruptive technology projects.
-They can do that by having a multi-disciplinary team, with relevant experience in the blockchain, cybersecurity, and innovation, to roll out any complex and innovative projects.
+They can do that by having a multi-disciplinary team, with relevant experience in blockchain, cybersecurity, and innovation, to roll out any complex and innovative projects.

 Comarch is a provider of software and IT services.
 Their philosophy is based on excellence in the implementation of cutting-edge IoT solutions for its customers.